 You might be reading this article on your smartphones or tablets on the go.

-When the world is being disrupted by technology innovation, why should hospitality fall behind?
+When the world is being disrupted by technological innovation, why should hospitality fall behind?

 The new trend in hospitality is taking strides to make the hospitality industry more tech-savvy.